janKaje/Barrel-Bot/cogs/README.md

     * Whichever team got the most points for the run "wins" and gets all of those points added to their team score
     * The "losing" team gets half of their earned points
     * If there is a tie, both teams get 3/4 of their earned points
-    * The team of the person who ended the run gets a penalty of `ceil(spam number / 5)` taken from their score
+    * The team of the person who ended the run gets a penalty of `floor(spam number / 5)` taken from their score
     * The spam number is reset to 0
 * If the run did not last long enough to get to spam number 10:
     * Each person who spammed in that run gets their points rolled back (i.e. if you spammed twice, got four points, and the run ended before 10, you would not get those points added to your total score)